yodiwo/microsoft-iothackgr-2016/README.md

 3. Place the SkyWriter Hat on Raspberry PI 2

 4. Build the Yodiwo.Projects.SkyWriter Node and copy the Release Directory to the Raspberry home folder.
 Run the executable using “mono Yodiwo.Projects.SkyWriter.exe”.
 In the log files you will see that a local server is running on port 4050.
 This is configurable via the conf.json file.
-Make a note of Raspberry Pi’s IP and in your pc browser enter the url: http://<RapsberryIP>:4050/pairing.
+Make a note of Raspberry Pi’s IP and in your pc's browser enter the url: http://{RapsberryIP}:4050/pairing.
 Follow the steps and when you are prompt to complete the UUID, enter the phrase 1337SkyWriter, which is also defined in the conf.json file.

 <a name="Step-4"></a>